AndrewJBateman/angular-tailwind-unsplash/README.md

 * `npm run build:ssr` to create build file with SSR, then add defer to styles file in `index.html`
 * `npm run serve:ssr` to run SSR build file
 * `npm run prerender` to create prerendered build file
-* Run `npm run build` for a production build with css purging.
+* Run `npm run build` for a production build with CSS purging.
 * Run `http-server` to view build on an apple/android phone or simulator (pick 2nd http address supplied)
 * The build artifacts will be stored in the `dist/angular-tailwind-unsplash` directory.